p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - **Customer Group**: Top-level group for each customer (e.g., `/IKEA`)
 - **Tenant Group**: Subgroup under customer for each tenant (e.g., `/IKEA/TenantA`)
 - **Functional Subgroups**: Further subgroups for functional areas (e.g., `/IKEA/TenantA/Logistics`)
-- **Admin ClientRole**: For each group, an admin subgroup (e.g., `/IKEA/TenantA/usermanagement-admins`) delegates admin rights for that subtree.
+- **Admin Groups**: For each group that needs delegated administration, create an admin subgroup (e.g., `/IKEA/TenantA/usermanagement-admins`) that grants admin rights for that subtree.
 - **Group Attributes**: Use attributes to mark groups as customers, tenants, admin areas, or to store metadata (e.g., `isTenant`, `adminGroup`, etc.).

 ### 3.2 Clients